 Viewing the diagnostic log file

 By default, diagnostics logging is enabled for the Unified Service Desk client application.
-A log file, UnifiedServiceDesk-<date>.log, is available at c:\Users\<UserName>\AppData\Roaming\Microsoft\Microsoft Dynamics 365 Unified Service Desk\<Version> on the client computer to record operational errors in the client application.
+A log file, UnifiedServiceDesk-<date>.log, is available at c:\Users\<UserName>\AppData\Roaming\Microsoft\Microsoft Dynamics 365 for Customer Engagement Unified Service Desk\<Version> on the client computer to record operational errors in the client application.
 The log file is created the first time you encounter any errors in the client application.

 Here is a sample exception detail that is logged.